-One of the many programs used in Early Childhood Education centres today is the ‘drill and practice’ programs.
+One of the many programs used in Early Childhood Education centres today is the ‘drill and practice’ programs or integrated learning systems.
 Such programs offer children the top-down approach to learning.
 Mathematical programs fit right into this category and offer the children discrete activities that help them improve their speed and accuracy in performing tasks.

 Despite this, early childhood teachers who plan to teach 21st century skills such ICT capability in their centres and schools need to be wary of its use.